Asininite/ObsidianVault/Obsidian Vault/Biology/Reading ECG/Understanding an ECG.md

 #### Step 1: Download the EKG

-You can download the famous **MIT-BIH Arrhythmia** dataset [from our Kaggle here](https://www.kaggle.com/datasets/protobioengineering/mit-bih-arrhythmia-database-modern-2023).
+You can download the famous **MIT-BIH Arrhythmia** dataset [from our Ka ggle here](https://www.kaggle.com/datasets/protobioengineering/mit-bih-arrhythmia-database-modern-2023).
 You will get a set of 48 EKGs in CSV format.

 We will use the first patient's EKG (`100.csv`) for this example.